Course Outline

 After completing this module, students will be able to:

-• Handle errors and timeouts in a script for government operations.
+- Handle errors and timeouts in a script for government use.

 Module 5: Using XML, JSON, and Custom-Formatted Data for Government

-This module explains how to read, manipulate, and write data in XML and JSON format for government applications.
+This module explains how to read, manipulate, and write data in XML and JSON formats, as well as custom-formatted data, enhancing data management capabilities for government operations.

 Lessons